dani-hudson/GraphProject/README.md

 - Run

 ### Please note that not all of the algorithms are optimised (i.e Hamiltonian,...).
 If you have any suggestions, please do a pull request.
-I would appreciate it
+I would appreciate it.

 ### Bugs are expected, please note that I'm not an expert in Graph Theory, things might go wrong.
 If you want to support, just do a pull request.